SteenOmicsLab/MGHPCC/README.md

 *We noticed that if only a few bruker files are processed it might alter the fragment index width between batches.
 In our experience, batches of at least 20 will always lead to fragment indices of XX and XX, respectivly.

-**We noticed that if we do not copy the .d files to the node speed was vastly reduced.
+**We noticed that if we do not copy the .d files to the node's local storage the speed was vastly reduced.
 During the loading of the .d file (i.e. writing the .mzBIN file) we observed a high number of read/write processes.
 Having the .d files locally on the Node compared to over the network vastly improved the speed.

 # ProteinProphet + Philosopher